 However, if you’re / choose to be on a budget and all you want is a functional gym that can give you what you need to work out so you can keep in shape, build up muscles or lose weight, or just stay healthy, and don’t care all the façade that expensive fancy gyms offer, then Taipei gym is for you.

 From what Taipei gym told me, they’re throwing a special now – pay NT 12000 for 3 years and 15000 for 5 years.
-But when visiting them, only the one on Xinshen S Road and the one on Ba-De Road offered me this special.
+But when visiting them, only the one on Xinsheng S Road and the one on Ba-De Road offered me this special.
 The other two did not.
 I didn’t know why but just for your information in case you want to take advantage of this offer after checking them out.
-Despite lacking in English proficiency (I spoke Mandarin with them), I actually saw one foreigner (Caucasian) member in 3 of the 4 locations when visiting them during off-peak hour.
+Although they’re limited in English capability (I spoke Mandarin with them), I actually saw one foreigner (Caucasian) member in 3 of the 4 locations when visiting them during off-peak hour.

 I think these two gyms are probably the most economical gyms in Taipei, neither being perfect but doable, each with pros and cons.

 The city of Taipei also has 12 district sports centers that you can use.
-They normally charge NT50 / visit; if you’re over 65, gym and swimming pool are free 2pm-4pm every day.
-These centers are free to the physically and / or mentally disabled and one of their indispensable aids all days.
+They normally charge NT50 / visit., if you’re over 65, gym and swimming pool are free 2pm-4pm every day.
 But check with them first.
-I didn't visit any one of them.
+I didn’t visit any one of them.
 Their web site is at

 Thanks for getting all the pricing.
 I don’t think I would’ve been able to remember all of that. lol